amihart/twitch-rpg-bot/README.md

 2. Download this archive.
 3. Extract the ZIP file.
 4. Double click "run.bat".
-5. It will ask you for a username, channel, and "oath".
+5. It will ask you for a username, channel, and "oauth".
 For the username, put the username of your bot.
 For "channel", put the channel your bot will run on.
-For "oath", get that here: http://www.twitchapps.com/tmi
+For "oauth", get that here: http://www.twitchapps.com/tmi
 6. The bot should automatically start after this step.